apache/beam/website/www/site/content/en/case-studies/_index.md

 ---
-title: "Cloud Dataflow"
+title: "Case Studies"
-type: commercial
-categories:
-  - Cloud & Data Analytics
-icon: /images/logo_google_cloud.png
+icon: images/github-icon.svg
 hasNav: true
 ---

 <!--
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.